PIPELINE

 Cell Type Matters

-CAR-T for Oncology
+CAR-T

 CAR-T therapy is a form of anti-cancer therapy in which T cells are genetically modified to attack tumors, an approach that has revolutionized how cancer is treated.
 Currently, all commercially available CAR-T therapies are autologous, where the T cells are derived from each patient.
 Poseida believes that the future of CAR-T and our ability to offer new treatment options lies in allogeneic approaches, where the T cells are derived from healthy donors.